What are Tim Tebow laws and where do they apply?

 - Same fees as enrolled students for athletic participation, equipment, transportation, and uniforms.

-How does my child actually get on the roster?
+How does my child get on the roster?

 The general workflow: